Colonoscopy is a non-surgical procedure in which the colon lining is examined through an instrument called a Colonoscope.

 Your doctor has referred you to Montrose Surgical Associates because we are specialists who perform these examinations.

-- If not previously done so, you will schedule your colonoscopy procedure and discuss the arrangements to be made for someone to drive you home after you have the procedure.
+- It is important that arrangements be made for someone to drive you home after you have the procedure.
 (In view of medications administered for a Colonoscopy, it will not be safe for you to drive yourself.)

 Preparing for the examination